Raji3130/sentiment-analyzer-youtube/README.md

 - Add YouTube Data API integration to pull comments directly from a video URL
 - Swap the lexicon approach for a pretrained transformer model for higher accuracy
 - Add emoji-aware sentiment scoring
-- Word cloud visualization of most common terms per sentiment class
+- Word cloud visualization of most common terms per sentiment

-## License

-MIT — feel free to fork and build on this.